Rachel Lumbard of Nottingham

 many

-in the period of 1241–1255 when King Henry III’s brutal taxation of English Jews was
+from 1241 to 1255 when King Henry III’s brutal taxation of English Jews was at

 its peak.
 Rachel, ultimately, was also beholden to her male relatives.
 The 1245 scrutiny